awslabs/data-on-eks/website/docs/data-analytics/index.md

 sidebar_label: Introduction
 ---

-# Apache Spark on EKS
+# Data Analytics on EKS

 Build, deploy and scale Open source Spark on Amazon EKS.
 This section also provides Spark examples with various storage, compute types, Cluster Autoscalers and Batch Schedulers.